 - Speaking of wet towels… perfume and deodorant are a must-have!
 My cardinal rule: if you don’t think you smell, you probably do.
 Please be considerate and think of the poor souls around you.

 - Shoes are very important (and heavy).
 You don’t want to be lugging them to work every day with you on your bike.
 Keep a pair of shoes at your desk for any occasion/outfit (flats, heels, boots) unless you want to waddle around in your bike shoes all day.
 It’s really not a good look so don’t think for a second you look cool doing that because no one but another cyclist (and unfortunately, few exist) would realize that those are bike shoes and your colleagues would just wonder what you were up to last night.

-- Plus they wouldn’t understand the padded bike shorts either so CHANGE INTO CLEAN CLOTHES.
-As much as I think some of my bike shorts makes my butt look really cute, at some angles, it just looks like cellulite.
+- Plus they wouldn’t understand the padded bike shorts things either so CHANGE INTO CLEAN CLOTHES.
+As much as I think some of my bike shorts makes my butt look really cute (at some angles), it could just look like cellulite.
 Not a fan of that look either.

 - Take a cold shower.
 I take one every morning which freshens me up and cools me down for those days I’m frantically rushing and don’t want to attend meetings still red-hot and sweaty (don’t you just hate that?).
 The trick to a cold shower is to turn it to the coldest and jump under without thinking— seriously, DO NOT THINK.
 DO NOT HESITATE.
 The spike in your heart rate when you get under that cold water feels like pure adrenaline and actually quite addicting.
 Try it!
 You will only hate me for about 2 seconds.

 - Leave an extra jersey and jacket at work just in case the weather drastically changes on your commute home.
 Tip for Vancouverites: rain jacket!!
 You will still get soaked but having the peace of mind is priceless.